svenvc/zinc/zinc-http-components-paper.md

 ## Server variants

-The class side of ZnServer is actually a facade to instanciate a particular concrete ZnServer subclass, as can be seen in #defaultServerClass.
+The class side of ZnServer is actually a facade to instantiate a particular concrete ZnServer subclass, as can be seen in #defaultServerClass.
 The hierarchy looks as follows.

     ZnServer